the-events-calendar/tribe-common/readme.txt

 * Tweak - Compress the size of all images used by the Common module, to reduce the size of the plugin
 * Tweak - Set background image to none on the button element to prevent general button styling overrides.
 [ET-1815]
-* Tweak - Ticketing & RSVP tab selected by default when clicking Help from the Tickets menu.
-[ET-1837]

 = [5.1.7] 2023-09-05 =